-The third annual Ignition Unconference for excellence in education happened on April 22nd & 23rd at Albany Senior High School, Auckland.
+The fourth annual Ignition Unconference for innovation in education is taking place on July 7th & 8th at Albany Senior High School, Auckland.
 This event has two aims:

-- To move excellence around the sector by putting passionate, committed educators together to share what’s working in schools, and
+- To promote excellence across all forms of education by putting passionate, committed educators together to share what’s working in schools, and

 - Build leadership in schools by giving people the skills, connections and experiences necessary to help their schools innovate and improve.
 (We consider everyone to be a leader- it’s not some elitist group.)